Axway/amplify-central/content/en/docs/saas_api_gateway/backend_TLS.md

 Learn how Transport Layer Security (TLS) is applied to requests to the back-end API:

 * Understand what TLS is and how it can be useful
-* Use the Amplify Central Web UI to to confirm TLS is negotiated for your API
+* Use the Enterprise Marketplace WebUI to to confirm TLS is negotiated for your API

 ## What is Transport Layer Security?